Apple's cheapest and smallest iPod, updated with new colors on July 15, 2015.

 The September 2010 fourth-generation iPod shuffle launch included silver, blue, green, orange, and pink color options, and that set of colors remained available until September 2012 when it was replaced with an expanded set of new and tweaked colors including slate, silver, purple, pink, yellow, blue, green, and a special (PRODUCT) RED version.

 September 2013 saw only the replacement of the slate color option with a new "space gray" color that was highlighted on the iPhone 5s but also quietly brought to the iPod touch, iPod nano, and iPod shuffle.
-But even such a minor color change for the iPod shuffle lineup suggests that Apple is not planning any additional changes in the near future.
+The July 2015 update brought a new gold color and new shades of blue and pink to go along with the previous silver, space gray, and red option carried over earlier generations.

 On the assumption that Apple feels it has optimized the design of the iPod shuffle with the current models, the most likely changes would be to capacity and pricing, but the company has so far given no signs of interest in making those changes.
 With iPod sales continuing to fall and the iPod shuffle making up only a small portion of that shrinking segment, Apple may simply feel that the product is not worth a significant investment in updating its design or specs.